modal-inria/MixtComp/MixtComp/docs/SimpleMixture.md

+A simple model is a model which has a simple internal structure and which use is widespread.
+For example, the Gaussian model is a simple model.
+All the simple models in MixtComp share a similar structure.
+Their data is stored in an [AugmentedData](MixtComp/src/lib/Data/mixt_AugmentedData.h) instance, and the various computation are distributed among similar helper classes.

+A counter-example is the [Rank](MixtComp/src/lib/Mixture/Rank/mixt_RankMixture.h) model.
+It is much more complicated than a Gaussian model, and could not even use an `AugmentedData` instance to represent its data.

+So, as a rule a thumb, if your model is a canonical model, teached in undergrate courses, try to implement it as a Simple Mixture.
+Otherwise, entirely derive the model from IMixture.

 All simple models share the same architecture.
 At the core resides the `SimpleMixture` template class located at [SimpleMixture.h](MixtComp/src/lib/Mixture/Simple/SimpleMixture.h).

 # General description